mfaani/mfaani/content/posts/wwdc-keynote.md

 ## KEYNOTE

-Edit your Lock Screen...
+### Lock Screen
 - Font & Color
 - Widget Gallery
     - help get a glance...
     - I can create multiple other lock screens.
 So much room of personalization.
     - Can create photo shuffle
     - Can easily swipe between lock screens.
-- "Live activities": create compact and glancable experience.
+- "Live activities": create compact and glance-able experience.
 Example:
     - Uber drive
     - NBA game
     - Music
 - Focus
     - Match a lock screen to a certain focus
     - See only **Safari Tabs** or **Inbox conversations** that are work related.

+### Messages